 It was one of the most endearing performances in the World Showcase.

 When Mariachi Cobre is unavailable, Marimba de las Américas performs in the same location.

 Dining in the Mexico Pavilion

-Here is a preview of their menu.
+Here is their menu.

 Our next stop is La Hacienda de San Angel, a table service restaurant located on the World Showcase Lagoon side of the Mexico Pavilion.